simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/README.md

 - `bibliography.bib` contains all the reference in bibtex format

-- `manuscript.md` contains the manuscript in markdown format
+- `manuscript.md` contains the manuscript in markdown format, if opened in GitHub the formatting isn't working, should be compiled in RStudio to produce the pdf

 - `manuscript.pdf` the manuscript as pdf